Your Agent's Bottleneck Is Your Documentation

 The "good IA for agents" pattern is not settled yet.
 Here is what I see working on the teams that are ahead:

 Treat docs as a build artifact, not a backlog.
 If your agent reads docs, your docs need ownership, lint, and tests.
-Stale docs are bugs.
-Owned-by-no-one docs are bugs you can't assign.
+Stale docs and orphaned docs are both bugs, and the second kind is worse because you can't assign it.
 The teams making progress have a docs-as-code rig where the agent's expected behavior on canonical questions is part of the test suite.
 When the docs go out of sync with the system, the test fails, and the docs get fixed, not the prompt.

 Make tool schemas explicit and verbose.
-The cheapest agent quality improvement I have seen all year is rewriting the tool descriptions you hand the model.
-Not the implementation.
-The descriptions.
+The cheapest agent quality improvement I have seen all year is rewriting the tool descriptions you hand the model, not the implementation.
 Long, explicit, with examples.
 The names of fields matter.
 The implicit conventions of your internal API don't transfer to the agent without help.

 Commit your specs.
 The spec is the IA between the engineer and the agent.
 If the spec is a Slack thread, the agent will get a Slack thread's worth of guidance.
 If the spec is a versioned document with test coverage, the agent will get something it can actually execute on.
 I made the longer argument for this in September; the shorter version is that the spec is now part of your information architecture, and your information architecture is now your moat.